mixn/carbon-now-cli/readme.md

 If needed, you can always check the [default settings](https://github.com/mixn/carbon-now-cli/blob/master/src/helpers/default-settings.js).

+**Note**: `carbon-now` will be smart enough to reuse your last used settings, instead of the default ones. 🤓

 #### Selective

 ```
-$ carbon-now unfold.js -s 3 -e 6
+carbon-now unfold.js --start 3 --end 6
 ```

 Reads and creates an image based on lines `3` to `6`, instead of the entire file.
 Will throw an error if `-s` > `-e`.

-Selective mode can of course be combined with interactive mode, just with like any other option. 😊
+Selective processing can of course be combined with interactive mode, as with any other option. 😊

 **Result**:

 ![Example 3](static/example-3.png)

-**Note**: `carbon-now` will be smart enough to reuse your last used settings, instead of the default ones. 🤓

 #### Copying to clipboard

 ![Copying to Clipboard](static/clipboard-demo.gif)

 It is [sometimes desired to just put the image in the clipboard](https://github.com/mixn/carbon-now-cli/issues/3#issue-339776815), so that it can be instantly pasted into other apps (like Keynote 💻 or Twitter 🐦).
-This is what the `--copy`/`-c` flag is for.
+This is what the `--to-clipboard` flag is for.

 ```
-$ carbon-now unfold.js -c
+carbon-now unfold.js --to-clipboard
 ```

 will copy the image to clipboard instead of downloading it to a given directory.